dart-lang/language/working/2364 - primary constructors/feature-specification.md

 extension type I.name(int x); // Must use a primary constructor.
 ```

-The primary constructor feature follows an existing pattern, where `const`
-modifiers can be omitted in the case where the immediately syntactic
-context implies that this modifier _must_ be present.

-For example, `const [const C()]` can be written as `const [C()]`.
-In the
-examples above, the parameter-and-variable declarations `final int x` and
-`final int y` are written as `int x` and `int y`, and this is allowed
-because it would be a compile-time error to omit `final` in an `extension
-type`, and in a class with a constant constructor.
-In other words, when we
-see an `extension type` declaration, or we see `const` on the name of a
-class, we know that `final` is implied on all instance variables.

 Optional parameters can be declared as usual in a primary constructor, with
 default values that must be constant as usual: